emberstack/kubernetes-reflector/README.md

 ## (Optional) `cert-manager` extension
 Reflector can automatically annotate secrets created by cert-manager by annotating the `Certificate` object.
 This allows for issued certificates (example: wildcard certificates) to be reused in other namespaces and permit automatic updates of mirrors on certificate renewal.

   - Add `reflector.v1.k8s.emberstack.com/secret-reflection-allowed` to the certificate annotations.
 Reflector will automatically annotate the resulting secret with `reflector.v1.k8s.emberstack.com/reflection-allowed`.
-  - Add `reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces: "<list>"` to the certificate annotations.
+  - Add `reflector.v1.k8s.emberstack.com/secret-reflection-allowed-namespaces: "<list>"` to the certificate annotations.
 Reflector will automatically annotate the resulting secret with `reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces`.
+  - Add `reflector.v1.k8s.emberstack.com/secret-reflection-auto-enabled: "true"` to the certificate annotations.
+Reflector will automatically annotate the resulting secret with `reflector.v1.k8s.emberstack.com/reflection-auto-enabled`.
+  - Add `reflector.v1.k8s.emberstack.com/secret-reflection-auto-namespaces: "<list>"` to the certificate annotations.
+Reflector will automatically annotate the resulting secret with `reflector.v1.k8s.emberstack.com/reflection-auto-namespaces`.

 In the following example, the generated secret `certificate-secret` will be annotated with the `reflector.v1.k8s.emberstack.com/reflection-allowed` and `reflector.v1.k8s.emberstack.com/reflection-allowed-namespaces` based on the certificate annotations.